jdelic/consul-smartstack/README.rst

 ``SmartstackServiceContainer``.
 This versatile class behaves like a ``dict`` when it represents a number of services grouped by a common property or it behaves like a ``list`` when it represents an unfiltered number of services.
-Each service is itself represented by an instace of ``SmartstackService``.
+Each service is itself represented by an instance of ``SmartstackService``.

 ================== ===========================================================
 Attribute          Description